names-are-not-important/swear-remover/README.md

 # swear-remover
-Removes swears as you type them customizable
+Removes swears as you type them. also customizable